Analyzing a scene

 Whether the background takes up 90% of the photo, or only 10%, it will always be there.
 At least for the way I shoot.

 Backgrounds are an amazing way to frame a couple.
-Sometimes I see what I want straight away, another times I need to walk around and let the background reveal itself to me.
+Sometimes I see what I want straight away, and other times I need to walk around and let the background reveal itself to me.
 With cloudy days, I’m not restricted with the direction I shoot from, so if I see a background I want to use I can.
 Sunny days are a different story.
 Depending on where the sun is it can make or break a particular photo.
 Also depending on how it hits the couple I may need to abandon a background that I wanted to use in favour of getting a more flattering photo of the couple.
 If the sun is working with me then great, the photo should look stunning.
 But if it is working against me I need to ask myself, “does the moment shared between the couple outweigh the bad lighting, and can I fix the less than ideal lighting at the processing stage?”.

 For me, “background” literally means anything behind the subject.
 Anything and everything is up for grabs.
 Even if the background is rendered out of focus, it is still a part of the photo and can influence how you perceive the photo as a whole.

 A lot of the time I will try to use the background as a way or guiding your eyes towards the couple.
-Sometime it is a plain and simple background highlighting the couple by the differences in color or contrast.
+Sometimes it is a plain and simple background highlighting the couple by the differences in color or contrast.
 Other times the background acts as a frame, closing in on the couple creating a feeling of being lost in their environment.
 These types of background are generally not that obvious to the couple because it only makes sense once you look through my lens.
 The beauty about these types of backgrounds is that every photographer will see them differently, rather than the obvious backgrounds that everyone photographs a thousand times.

 I don’t use this all the time as it can be over done and some people find it distracting.
 But personally, I love using something in the foreground.